Table of Contents

 Individuals have an annual ISA allowance of £20,000, which is how much you can put in an ISA.
 Alternatively, you can split your allowance between a stocks and shares ISA, cash ISA, Lifetime ISA (LISA), and an Innovative Finance ISA.

-You can only set up and pay into one of each ISA product in the tax year – although you can split your contributions between multiple portfolios with different risk levels.
+Currently, you can only set up and pay into one of each ISA product in the tax year – although you can split your contributions between multiple portfolios with different risk levels.
+But as just explained, soon you’ll be able to pay into multiple ISAs in the same year.
 In addition, many stocks and shares ISAs are flexible, which means you can put money in, take it out and replace it within the tax year without affecting your ISA allowance.

 You don’t have to use all of your £20,000 ISA allowance, just what you’re comfortable with.